David Nobbs: Humanism

 After becoming a Patron of the BHA, Nobbs supported the charity across both its campaigning work and its support for non-religious people through services.
-In September 2010, Nobbs, along with 54 other public figures, signed a BHA open letter published in The Guardian, stating his opposition to Pope Benedict XVI's state visit to the UK.
-In 2014, he was one of a number of high-profile signatories who signed an open letter which challenged David Cameron on his assertions that Britain was a "Christian country".
+In September 2010 Nobbs, along with 54 other public figures, signed a BHA open letter published in The Guardian, stating his opposition to Pope Benedict XVI's state visit to the UK.
+In 2014 he was one of a number of high-profile signatories of an open letter that challenged David Cameron on his assertions that Britain was a "Christian country".
 That same year, he wrote the foreword to a new edition of Jane Wynne Wilson's book about humanist funerals, Funerals Without God, writing that "One cannot think of the significance of a humanist death without thinking about the significance of a humanist life, and I gradually found, beneath the facts and practical suggestions, a pretty good account of what it is to be a humanist, and how much more there is to it than just not believing in God."